 Consider a group tour

 - If during your planning you still feel insecure about traveling alone, why not hiring a group tour?
 It’s safe, fun, and you get to meet all sorts of different people, or, if you are not feeling social, no need to engage with others, keep it cool and just follow the guidelines of the guide/touring company.
 Book it in advance and make sure it is a reliable company.
-I did that recently in Italy, hired a 1 day tour to Siena, San Gimignano and Chianti, and enjoyed it a lot.
-I would not be able to see those 3 places in one day if it wasn’t for the tour, and I was not feeling confident enough to drive by myself, or to take the public transport (as it needed more than one commute)
+I did that in 2017 in Italy, hired a 1 day tour to Siena, San Gimignano and Chianti as I was not feeling confident enough to drive by myself, or to take the public transport (as it needed more than one commute).

 Hire travel insurance